VanekPetr/investment-funnel/README.md

 <img src="https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor "align="center">
 </p>

-Open source investment tool used by students at Copenhagen University & Danish Technical University and amateur quants to get a better overview of the ETF market, to experiment with a different investment techniques & algorithms and finally to backtest their investment strategies.<br/>
+Open source project for developing and backtesting investment strategies.
+Used by more than 500 students during asset allocation classes at Copenhagen University & Danish Technical University as well as by amateur quants.
+The main aim of this project is to get a better overview of the ETF/Mutual fund market, to experiment with a different investment techniques & algorithms and finally to backtest investment strategies.<br/>

 <!-- toc -->